 An account closely similar to 3 above.6.
 Cardinal Giovanni Nasalli Rocca di Corneliano, Dio-L'uomo-il Diavolo (pastoral letter for Lent) (1946)

 The Cardinal recounted that Leo XIII's private secretary, Mgr.
 Rinaldo Angeli, had "many times" (più volte) told the story that Leo XIII had composed the prayer after seeing "a vision of infernal spirits that descended upon and infiltrated the Eternal City" (visione degle infernali spiriti che si addescavano sulla eterna Città).
 He added that Leo had frequently prayed exorcisms.7.
 Fr Domenico Pechenino, La Settimana del Clero (1947)

-The author, a priest who had apparently worked at the Vatican during the reign of Leo XIII.
+The author was a priest who had apparently worked at the Vatican during the reign of Leo XIII.
 It is not clear, however, that he was an eyewitness to the vision (this is lost in some translations, which present him as an eyewitness).
 Leo was attending Mass one day when his attention was caught by something.
 He showed "terror and wonder" (terrore... meraviglia), and walked out, shutting himself in his private office.
 After about half an hour, he called for the Secretary of the Congregation of Rites and, handing him a sheet of paper, requested that it be printed and sent to all the ordinaries around the world.
 The incident happened in the early 1890s.8.
 I.Piazzoni, "De precibus post Missam imperatis", Ephemerides Liturgicae 69 (1955)